-- 1. On the spreadsheet toolbar, click Commands and Options , and then click the Formula tab. - 2.
-Under Names, in the All names box, click the name you want to change or remove. - 3.
+- 1. In the design window, make sure the spreadsheet is activated.
+For instructions, see Help for your design program. - 2.
+On the toolbar, click Commands and Options and then click the Formula tab. - 3.
+Under Names, in the All names box, click the name you want to change or remove. - 4.
 Do one of the following: - To change the name, type a new name in the Name box and click Define.
 Then, click the original name in the All names box and click Remove. - To change the cell, formula, or constant represented by a name, change it in the Refers to box, and then click Define. - To delete the name, click Remove.